 When JFK was elected President, the owners were asked to recommend a French chef for the White House to satisfy the family’s penchant for French cuisine.
 Chef Fessaguet settled on Monsieur Verdon, who spent two weeks in La Caravelle’s kitchen to pick up pointers on the Kennedy’s culinary habits and preferences before settling into 1400 Pennsylvania Avenue.
 In gratitude for the prestige this transaction brought them, the owners of La Caravelle renamed the Chicken in Champagne Sauce dish Poularde Maison Blanche, the White House Chicken.

 La Caravelle quickly became the most “in” French eatery for lunch and dinner with the world of fashion, art, theater, cinema, and politics.
-Celebrity guests were frequent and included the Duke and Duchess of Windsor, Princess Grace and Prince Rainier, Mrs. Henry Ford, Mrs. Winston Guest, Duke of Marlborough, Marlene Dietrich and Noel Coward, Cecil Beaton, Otto Preminger, Robert Montgomery, Igor Stravinsky, Charlotte and Anne Ford, Mrs. John H. Whitney, Mr. and Mrs. William Paley, Janet Leigh and Tony Curtis, Pablo Picasso and Salvador Dali, who made his own mark on the restaurant when he accidentally scratched one of La Caravelle’s murals with his cane while having lunch with friends.
+Celebrity guests were frequent and included the Duke and Duchess of Windsor, Princess Grace and Prince Rainier, Mrs. Henry Ford, Mrs. Winston Guest, Duke of Marlborough, Marlene Dietrich and Noel Coward, Cecil Beaton, Otto Preminger, Robert Montgomery, Igor Stravinsky, Charlotte and Anne Ford, Mrs. John H. Whitney, Mr. and Mrs. William Paley, Janet Leigh and Tony Curtis, and Salvador Dali, who made his own mark on the restaurant when he accidentally scratched one of La Caravelle’s murals with his cane while having lunch with friends.

 During the 1970s, La Caravelle continued to attract a wide variety of socialites and celebrities like Happy Rockefeller, Barbara Walters, CZ Guest, Oscar de la Renta, Ralph Lauren, Bill Blass, Kitty Carlyle Hart, Lillian Hellman, Geoffrey Beene, Brooke Astor, Diane Von Furstenberg, Leonard Lauder, Lynn and Oscar Wyatt, and Swifty Lazar.
 In 1977 Gourmet Magazine said